 Payments can also be made over the telephone by calling 6424 0511.

-Given the current uncertainties, Council is keen to ensure it has the correct contact details for all residents.
+Council is always keen to ensure it has the correct contact details for all residents.

 This particularly applies to your current email address.

-So, if you have changed or have not notified Council of your email address please click here to update your details
+If you have changed your email address recently please click here to update your details

 The State Government has announced a staged plan for lifting restrictions related to the COVID-19 pandemic, beginning on Monday 11 May 2020.